dgisolfi/CaesarCiphers/Pascal/Log.md

 | 2018-09-20 |   1   | Rewrote all Procedures as functions in order to get a return value.
 After looking at the second page of the assigment I was happy to see my program was already cappable of solving.
 Pascal is complete. |
 | 2018-09-20 |  na   | Final thoughts: Pascal is not as tedious as java.
 There are a few oddities that slowed me down however I would consider writing a command line program in Pascal if time was not a factor. |

+To run the program use ./Cipher in the same directory as the Cipher file